andela-technology/qualified-docs/content/creating-content/challenges/guides/testing-react.md

 Instead, prefer a black-box testing approach that finds the button element and clicks it, then asserts on the DOM contents.
 This enables the candidate the freedom to implement the handler and state as they see fit.

-While the above example is quite basic and may seem obvious, we recommend staying on the lookout for more subtle implementation detail-driven tests which can creep into corners of your suite, causing unexpected false negatives and poor candidate experiences.
+While the above example is quite basic and may seem obvious, we recommend staying on the lookout for more subtle implementation detail-driven tests which can creep into corners of your suite, causing unexpected false negatives.

 ### Use mocks as appropriate